 What banks will accept for proof of a U.S. address varies when you open a checking account or savings account.
 Depending on the financial institution, acceptable proof may include:

-• Utility bills, magazines, and other pieces of mail with your name and address
+- Utility bills, magazines, and other pieces of mail with your name and U.S. residence

 Find out the requirements before you open a bank account

-While most US banks require you to present a government-issued ID, have an SSN or ITIN, show proof of immigration status, and have a US address, the necessary documents will vary.
-As a result, it’s a good idea to check with customer service before you visit a branch or complete an application online to open a bank account in the U.S.
+While most U.S. banks require you to present a government-issued ID, have an SSN or ITIN, show proof of immigration status, and have a U.S. address, the necessary documents will vary.
+As a result, it’s good to check with customer service before you visit a branch or complete an application online to open a bank account in the U.S.

-Not all banks allow international students to open a bank account, but if they do, they may require the following types of documentation:
+Not all banks allow international students to open a bank account.
+Popular banks like Bank of America, Chase, Wells Fargo, and Citibank allow international students to open an account.
+Regardless of what bank you choose, they may require the following types of documentation:

 How to open a bank account in the U.S.